What We Do

 What is Organic?

 In the United States, the term "organic" is federally regulated and governed by standards in the Code of Federal Regulations only when used on food or fiber products.
 Food and fiber products that use the term "organic" are required to be certified by an independent third party certifier, with an exception for very small-scale producers with earnings below a certain amount.
 All producers that use this term are required by law to follow organic practices.
 The term "organic" is not currently regulated for many non-food products such as pet food, cosmetics, household products and fertilizers.
 These products may meet non-government, privately maintained standards, but the use of the term "organic" on labels is not federally regulated for these non-food products.
 For example, a fertilizer may be "OMRI Listed," meaning that it meets OMRI's standards for a fertilizer, but almost any fertilizer can use the term "organic" on the label.
-Canadian and Mexican laws are similar regarding what can and can't be called "organic."
+Canadian laws are similar regarding what can and can't be called "organic."

 To become certified organic, a conventional farmer must first undergo a three-year transition period, during which time no prohibited inputs can be used.
 Organic certifiers can provide support for the transition process, helping the farmer understand and follow the organic standards.
 Once the three-year period is complete, the farmer can start to produce organic food.
 The farmer completes an "Organic System Plan" that explains how the food will be produced, including a list of all inputs that will be used, and the farm undergoes an annual certifier inspection.